-- Learn about the glycemic index (GI).
-Not all carbs are created equal.
-The GI measures how much different carbs affect blood sugar.
-Foods with a high GI rating affect blood sugar more than those with a low rating.
-You can search for low GI foods through glycemicindex.com.
+- Learn about the glycemic index.
+Research shows that not all carbs are created equal.
+The glycemic index (GI) measures how different carbs may affect blood sugar.
+Foods with a high GI rating can affect blood sugar more than those with a lower rating You can search for low GI foods through glycemicindex.com.

 - Find healthy recipes.
-Check out this collection of recipes from Diabetic Lifestyle or buy a diabetes cookbook from the ADA at shopdiabetes.com.
+Check out this collection of recipes from the Mayo Clinic, or buy a diabetes cookbook from the ADA at shopdiabetes.com.

-- Try an online meal planning tool, like Healthy Plate from the Joslin Diabetes Center.
+- Try an online meal planning tool.
+Healthy Plate from the Joslin Diabetes Center is one example.

 - Practice portion control.
 A kitchen food scale will help you measure your portions better.